Text: Solveig Hansen, 2022

 — Ernest Hemingway in a letter to F. Scott Fitzgerald

-When Hemingway was awarded the Nobel Prize in literature in 1954, the committee recognized his “mastery of the art of narrative” and his influence on contemporary style of writing.
+His commitment to craft paid off: When Hemingway received the Nobel Prize in literature in 1954, the committee praised his “mastery of the art of narrative” and his influence on contemporary style of writing.

 Hemingway’s Nobel acceptance speech (read full text):